-The Browning BAR ShortTrac and BAR LongTrac (BAR ST/LT) are gas-operated, autoloading rifles.
-With cartridges in the magazine and the chamber and the "safety" in the off safe position, the rifles will fire a single cartridge with each successive pull of the trigger until the magazine and chamber are empty.
+The Browning BAR MK 3 is a gas-operated, autoloading rifle.
+With cartridges in the magazine and the chamber and the "safety" in the off safe position, the rifle will fire a single cartridge with each successive pull of the trigger until the magazine and chamber are empty.
 When the last cartridge has been fired, the bolt locks in its rearward, open position.
 This facilitates speedy, convenient reloading.
-All photographs in this owner's manual depict a BAR LongTrac rifle, however, both rifles operate identically.